whotwagner/dblfetch/README.md

 # dblfetch

-Fetches dynamic blacklists from web-sources and executes commands with the ip-ranges.
+Fetches dynamic denylists from web sources and executes commands with the IP-ranges.

 # How it works

-dblfetch downloads blacklists or ipsets from web-sources and parses all ip-ranges(in cidr-format or single ip-addresses).
+dblfetch downloads denylists or ipsets from web-sources and parses all ip-ranges(in cidr-format or single ip-addresses).
-These ip ranges are then used in commands that are executed by dblfetch.
-Typically, these are commands for adding addresses to ipsets. dblfetch distinguishes whether it is an ipv4 or ipv6 address and executes different commands for each ip version.
-All downloaded blacklists are stored in a cache which is only updated when the time for this cache has expired.
+These IP ranges are then used in commands that are executed by dblfetch.
+Typically, these are commands for adding addresses to ipsets. dblfetch distinguishes whether it is an ipv4 or ipv6 address and executes different commands for each IP version.
+All downloaded denylists are stored in a cache, which is only updated when the time for this cache has expired.
-In this way, downloads are optimised to a minimum.
+In this way, downloads are optimized to a minimum.

 # Features